 Canadian finance minister's job appears unsure, markets fret over distraction

 Morneau, 57, has been finance minister since the ruling Liberals took power in late 2015.
-"To have turnover in such a key role in the middle of an economic crisis ... could rattle investor confidence in Canada and in turn weigh on the Canadian dollar," said Adam Button, chief currency analyst at ForexLive.
+"To have turnover in such a key role in the middle of an economic crisis ... could rattle investor confidence in Canada and in turn weigh on the Canadian dollar," said Erik Nelson, a currency strategist at Wells Fargo in New York.

 The report was the first public sign of tension inside government over how to handle the pandemic.
 Canada has provided more than C$212 billion ($159.7 billion) in direct COVID-19 support and nearly 14% of gross domestic product in total support.
 Canada's budget deficit this fiscal year is expected to hit C$343.2 billion, the largest shortfall since World War Two.